-2) Museum of Science and Industry – Is not just one of the most interesting things to do in Manchester, but arguably in all of England.
+The Museum of Science and Industry is not just one of the most interesting things to do in Manchester, but arguably in all of England.
 This museum houses wonderful antique manufacturing equipment, steam trains, air planes and an underground exhibit of what Manchester was like hundreds of years ago, to name just a few things.
 You could spend an entire day in this massive museum complex and not see everything.

 Much of the world as we know it took shape during the industrial revolution that began around 1760, and originated in the factories of blue collar Manchester.
 This transitional period saw a shift from hands on manufacturing to machine production.
 As a result, great wealth came to Manchester but many of the workers saw very little financial gain for their hard labor.
 Joseph Engels was a factory manager in Manchester who provided data and financial support to Karl Marx while he wrote the Communist Manifesto that inspired Vladimir Lenin to topple the Russian Tsar.
 If it weren’t for Engels, we there probably never would have been a Marx, and perhaps no Lenin, as we know them in the history books.
 Maybe the Bolsheviks never would have toppled the Russia Tzar that saw modern communism take hold of Russia for 70 years, creating the subsequent ‘Cold War’.
 How different would the world be had Engels not supported Marx from Manchester?

-5) Manchester Museum – This natural history museum on the grounds of Manchester University is home to a full size T-Rex fossil.
+Manchester Museum is the natural history museum on the grounds of Manchester University.
+It’s home to a full size T-Rex fossil.
 Pretty much enough said as far as great things to do in Manchester.
-It’s also home to a wealth of other great fossils, many of which are now extinct animals, and even houses its own mini rainforest.
-The lovely campus of Manchester University, which houses cutting edge research, is also a great place to have a stroll.
+It’s also home to a wealth of other great fossils, many of which are now extinct animals.
+The museum even houses a small rainforest.
+The lovely campus of Manchester University, which houses cutting edge research, is also a great place to stroll around.

 These are far from the only reasons to visit Manchester.
 We spent 6 days here for a work trip and the longer we spent here the more we discovered.
 We regrettably didn’t make it to the apparently impressive Manchester Art Gallery, or the Museum of Transport, among other places we wanted to visit, but that’s a testament to how much there is to do in Manchester once you’re there.
 We also enjoyed many delicious meals and some tasty British ales in some fun and quintessentially British pubs and great restaurants.
 It was indeed a wonderful time and we’d love to go back one day!

 Every museum we’ve listed here offers free admission, and generally asks for an optional donation of between ₤2- ₤3 to help keep the museums and exhibitions free for future generations.
 One exception is the museum of transport which charges a ₤4 admission.
-In short, it’s all a great deal!
+In short, Manchester’s museums are a great deal!